ClickCease Control Garden Insects Naturally | San Francisco | Arborist Now - Arborist Now

 Caterpillars

-Caterpillars are the larva of a butterfly or moth, having a segmented wormlike body with three pairs of true legs and several pairs of appendages.
-Caterpillars may be hairy, have warning coloration, or be colored to resemble their surroundings.
+Caterpillars are the larvae of a butterfly or moth, having a segmented wormlike body with three pairs of true legs and several pairs of appendages.
+Caterpillars may be hairy, have warning coloration, or be colored to resemble their surroundings.cThey are found on many fruits and vegetables, ornamentals, and shade trees.
+Caterpillars chew on leaves or along margins; some tunnel into fruits.

 Cutworms